pdmosses/hyperlinked-twins/docs/browsing.md

 However, a name declaration may be split across different pages;
-a reference to the name then links to its first declaration (either in the same file as the reference, otherwise in the file with the file with the first relative URL, ordered lexicographically).
+a reference to the name then links to its first declaration (either in the same file as the reference, otherwise in the file with the first relative URL, ordered lexicographically).

 ### Name declarations